In this lesson, students will use the area formula for rectangles to

 and E. From these shapes, have students remove the right triangle on

-either the right or left side, as shown below, and move it to the other
+either the right or left side, and move it to the other

 side.
 Students should realize that this modification changed the